alouiscious/rails-form_for-lab/README.md

 database
 mvc

-highleven is overview look from a step back lowerlevel is focused implementation details
+highlevel is overview look from a step back lowerlevel is focused implementation details